whittlem/pycryptobot/.github/CONTRIBUTING.md

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.

+### Discussions

+Please use the Discussion for Q&A

+### Coding Rules

+It is essential that the project code guidelines are followed.
+A PR that is not compliant will not be merged.

+1. Please use [black](https://github.com/psf/black) to format your code before opening a pull request (Alt+Shift+F in VSCode)
+2. Please make sure you comment your code, without spelling mistakes
+3. Please use descriptive variable names
+4. Please use snake case for function and variable names E.g. my_variable not myVariable
+5. Please create classes with a singular purpose
+6. Please avoid really large functions, break them up into smaller units.
+7. Please avoid code duplication, use functions and sub-functions
+8. Do not disable flake8/PEP8 warnings and errors without approval
+9. Run and make sure "pre-release-check.sh" is clear before raising a PR to beta
+10. Your PR needs to contain unit tests to be merged

 ### Pull Requests

 PRs to this application are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should: